w3c/openscreenprotocol/ssdp.md

 controller listens to the multicast address for `ssdp:alive` and `ssdp:byebye` messages.
 For search requests, the latency depends on the `MX` SSDP header which contains the maximum wait time in seconds (and must be between 1 and 5 seconds).
-SSDP responses from presentationd displays should be delayed a random duration between 0 and `MX` to balance load for the controller when it processes responses.
+SSDP responses from presentation displays should be delayed a random duration between 0 and `MX` to balance load for the controller when it processes responses.